-The latrines require little space and provides privacy to the families.
-Each latrine pit will be 2.50 m deep and 3.50 m wide, and will be cement lined.
+The latrines require little space and provide privacy to the families.
+Each latrine pit will be 2.50 m deep and 3.50 m wide and will be cement lined.

 This project is being overseen by Ben Ndiaye, who has experience working with development organizations and is well-respected within the community, and Allassane Ndiaye, the health agent of the health hut in Dassalami Soce.

 A skilled mason has been chosen to build the latrines.

 Water Charity funds will be used to purchase materials, including cement and rebar, attachment wire, and metal rods, as well as to pay for the work of the mason to create bricks and platforms for each latrine.